madeleineforbes/gwenbell.com/content.md

 Stream
 ======

++ **16 Apr** Discovered a new Japanese ramen ya, followed by work, followed by a conversation about SHA with M. This day could only get better with yoga.
+And that's next.

 + **16 Apr** [Shit](http://blog.linode.com/2013/04/16/security-incident-update/).

 + **15 Apr** Baked chocolate chip cookies, commited about 100 site changes, and added two new chapters to [Git for Publishers](http://git.gwenbell.com).
 Solid night in with candles lit and simply rain in the background.